-1 Constantine was the first Christian emperor of Rome.
-The preceding emperor had generally persecuted the Christians.
+Constantine was the first Christian emperor of Rome.
+The preceding emperors had generally persecuted the Christians.
+See Map opposite.

-UNIVERSIDAD AUTÓNOI DIRECCIÓN GENERAL

-Spain, and Italy, which terminated at Rome.
-Over these roads bodies of troops could be rapidly marched to any needed point, and by them officers of state mounted on relays of fleet horses could pass from one end of the Empire to the other in a few days' time.
-So skilfully and substantially were these highways constructed, that modern engineers have been glad to adopt them as a basis for their work, and the four leading Roman roads1 continue to be the foundation, not only of numerous turnpikes in different parts of England, but also of several of the great railway lines, especially those from London to Chester and from London to York.

-- 57. Roman Forts and Walls.-Next in importance to the roads were the fortifications.
-In addition to those which Agricola had built, later rulers constructed a wall of solid masonry entirely across the country from the shore of the North to that of the Irish Sea.
-This wall, which was about seventy-five miles south of Agricola's work, was strengthened by a deep ditch and a rampart of earth.
+57. Roman Forts and Walls. - Next in importance to the roads were the fortifications.
+In addition to those which Agricola had built (§ 53), Hadrian, a later ruler, constructed a wall of solid masonry entirely across the country from the shore of the North to that of the Irish Sea.
+This wall, which was about seventy-five miles south of Agricola's work, was strengthened by a deep ditch and a rampart of earth.3

 It was further defended by castles built at regular intervals of one mile.
 These were of stone, and from sixty to seventy feet square.
-Between them were stone turrets or watchtowers which were used as sentry-boxes; while at every fourth mile there was a fort, covering from three to six acres, occupied by a large body of troops. - 58.
-Defences against Saxon Pirates.
-But the northern tribes were not the only ones to be guarded against; bands of pirates prowled along the east and south coasts, burning, plundering, and kidnapping.
+Between them were stone turrets or watch-towers which were used as sentry boxes; while at every fourth mile there was a fort, covering from three to six acres, occupied by a large body of troops.

+58. Defences against Saxon Pirates. - But the northern tribes were not the only ones to be guarded against; bands of pirates prowled along the east and south coasts, burning, plundering, and kidnapping.
 These marauders came from Denmark and the adjacent countries.

 The Britons and Romans called them Saxons, a most significant name if, as is generally supposed, it refers to the short, stout knives which made them a terror to every land on which they set foot.
-To repel them a strong chain of forts was erected on the coast, extending from the Wash on the North Sea to the Isle of Wight on the south.
+To repel them, a strong chain of forts was erected on the coast, extending from the Wash on the North Sea to the Isle of Wight on the south.

+The greater part of these cities, walls, and fortifications have perished.
+But those which remain justify the statement that "outside of England no such monuments exist of the power and military genius of Rome."

+50. Roman Civilization False. - Yet the whole fabric was as hollow and false as it was splendid.
+Civilization, like truth, cannot be forced on minds unwilling or unable to receive it.
+Least of all can it be forced by the sword's point and the taskmaster's lash.

-1 The four chief roads were: 1.
+1 The four chief roads were: r.
 Watling Street; 2.
 Icknield Street; 3.
 Ermine Street; and 4.
 The Fosse Way.
-See Map No. 3, page 24.
+See Map No. 2, facing page 22.
+2 See above Map.